drfperez/omegachess/README.md

 ♟️ Omega Chess vs. Smart AI

 A high-performance, browser-based implementation of Omega Chess, featuring a custom-built AI engine using the Minimax algorithm with Alpha-Beta pruning.
-Omega Chess is a professional chess variant played on a 12 \times 12 board, introducing two powerful new pieces: the Champion and the Wizard.
+Omega Chess is a professional chess variant played on a 12x12 board, introducing two powerful new pieces: the Champion and the Wizard.

 🚀 Features